dortania/OpenCore-Install-Guide/config-laptop.plist/skylake.md

 ### Delete

-Removes device properties from the map, for us we can ignore this.
+Removes device properties from the map, for us we can ignore this

 ## Kernel